ronnyml/snowplow-wiki/technical-documentation/1a-trackers/java-tracker/Android-and-Java-Tracker.md

 <a name="android-specific" />
 ### 1.1 Android specific

-The Android Tracker is based off of the Java Tracker core library which is the same library used by the Java Tracker.
+The Android Tracker is based off of the Java Tracker core library which was also used by the Java Tracker up to version 0.6.0.
 Hence, they both very similar in features and with a few differences in them.
 For sections of this documentation which only apply to Android, we will flag with a sub-section, **Android Only**.

 [Back to top](#top)